tothbalintjanos/prettifier/website/docs/about.md

 ---

 Prettifier is a GitHub bot that keeps your code base consistently formatted in all situations.
-It does that in a fully automated so that you can rest assured that your code base is always formatted without having to spend spend further time and efforts on this topic.
+It works this fully automatically.
+Everytime someone pushes a commit that contains unformatted content to GitHub, Prettifier fixes it.

 ## Unprotected branches